Inside the Moment

 Inside the Moment is the third album by American jazz vocalist and saxophone player Camille Thurman.
-It was released by Chesky Records on May 19, 2017 and debuted at No. 25 on the Billboard Jazz Albums Chart.
+It debuted at No. 25 on the Billboard Jazz Albums Chart after being released by Chesky Records on May 19, 2017.
 The album was recorded live at the Rockwood Music Hall on February 19, 2017.
 The track "Cherokee" was nominated for an Independent Music Award.